Boelen Python Care Sheet (Simalia boeleni, Black python)

 - Subspecies: no sub-species are currently recognized

-- Maximum adult size: at least 3 mts.
+- Maximum adult size: It is a relatively large snake that can reach lengths of 8 to 9 feet, while those found in eastern New Guinea can reach 13 to 14 feet.
 A distinction for size comparison among male and female animals has not been reported.

 - Lifespan: over 20 years in captivity.
 At present, there is no data about the longevity of this species in the wild.

 - Clutch size: Ranges between 9 and 14 eggs.
 After 70 days or so, the eggs should start to pip.

 - Because of their appearance, they often are referred to as the “Cadillac of Morelia.”

 - Boelen pythons are well-known to Papua’s local people, particularly to the Dani and Lani tribes of the Baliem Valley and western highlands.

 - The Huli people call this same snake Dalapadi, and they regard it as a god.
 Therefore, it is taboo to hunt or kill it.
 However, before Huli warriors entered into battle, they would eat the snake.
 It was believed that by doing so, special powers would be bestowed upon them.

 - Boelen’s python is mostly considered a terrestrial snake, but they have been known to go into trees that can sustain their weight, making them semi-arboreal.